Drh44/NonProjectPrograms/README.md

 HackerName - Program that will take certain user information to create a hacker name.
 One bit of information is the email address, which the program will catch if a incorrect email format is entered due to a exception in the program

+Name Collection - program that will display names entered into a array using an interface called NameCollector